maxhbr/LDBcollector/md/BSD-2-Clause-NetBSD.md

                         "BSD-2-Clause-NetBSD"
                     ],
                     "__impliedId": "BSD-2-Clause-NetBSD",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Except for the NetBSD Foundation name this license is identical to the\nbsd-simplified Per SPDX.org, NetBSD adopted this 2-clause license in 2008\nfor code contributed to NetBSD Foundation.\n"
+                                "Except for the NetBSD Foundation name this license is identical to the\nbsd-simplified Per SPDX.org, NetBSD adopted this 2-clause license in 2008\nfor code contributed to NetBSD Foundation.\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [